kindofluke/DataProductsFinal/FastFoodOverview.md

 - [Zoning to Encourage Health Eating](https://www.cdc.gov/phlp/winnable/zoning_obesity.html) *CDC*
 - [Toxic Food Environment](https://www.hsph.harvard.edu/obesity-prevention-source/obesity-causes/food-environment-and-obesity/) *Harvard Schol of Public Healht*

-We will look at two variables "Poverty Rate", and "Median Household Income" to see if they have an effect on the number of Fast Food Restaurant penetration.
+We will look at two variables "Poverty Rate", and "Median Household Income" to see if they have an effect on the number of Fast Food Restaurants in a population.

 Prepping the data
 ========================================================